humanspectrum/spectralthinking/module h/README.md

 4. ...

 ## Ethernal mindset
-As human beings (until some very specific moment in our lives) we use to think and behave like we will live forever, our lives will never end (at least not in the coming future), and everything that makes us strong, smart, agile, healthy, beautiful and so on will stay with us.
+As human beings (until some very special moment in our lives) we use to think and behave as we will live forever, our lives will never end (at least not in the nearest future), and everything that makes us strong, smart, agile, healthy, beautiful and so on - will stay with us.

-We wanna challenge that filling of the ethernal stability.
+We wanna challenge that filling of the eternal stability and immortality against universe forces.

-Meanwhile some of the exercies might make you really depressed (so be careful!), and that filling of fragility doesn't really inspire, at the end you will become more focused and will get a more conscious view on the world and other people.
+Meanwhile some of the exercises might make you really depressed (so be careful!), and that filling of fragility doesn't really inspire, at the end you will become more focused and will get a more conscious view on the world and other people.

 ### Exercises